best-prohormone-stack-for-strength/.github/profile/README.md

   <h2>Benefits of Using a Prohormone Stack for Strength</h2>
   <p>
     Using the best prohormone for strength can give you many benefits.
-Here are some reasons to consider adding a prohormone stack to your training:
+Here are some reasons to consider adding a <a href="https://github.com/best-prohormone-stacks">prohormone stacks</a> to your training:
   </p>
   <ul>
     <li><strong>Increased Muscle Power:</strong> Helps you build strength and lift heavier weights.</li>